 Forests Stabilize The Soil

-Forests protect our planet in many ways and provide a host of benefits for human life.
+Forests and rainforests protect our planet in many ways and provide a host of benefits for human life.
 But they need our protection.